 This Easy Berry Quick Iced Tea Smoothie recipe is a delicious way to jumpstart the day and get energized.
-Especially on those dreary winter mornings when you don’t want to get out of bed and instead hit the snooze button a few too many times!
+Especially on those mornings when you hit the snooze button a few too many times!

 You can make this delicious frozen berry smoothie recipe quickly in the morning for breakfast, as a snack in the afternoon, or take it on the go with you in a blender bottle.

 Best of all, this Easy Berry Quick Iced Tea Smoothie recipe is naturally gluten free and dairy free.

 This Mama’s tips for making Easy Berry Quick Iced Tea Smoothies